naveen-m0804/Hurdle-Game-2D-in-unity/README.md

 }
 ```

 ## OUTPUT:
 ![alt text](output.png)

 ## RESULT:
-Thus 2D game using C# program in unity is developed successfully.
+Thus the 2D game using C# program in unity is developed successfully.